sibellavia/sibellavia.github.io/content/blog/lemon-devlog-001.md

 Note that this refers to v0.2.3, which is the latest on GitHub.

 First of all, lemon supports a clear, declarative config, which I will call `lemonConfig`.
 In a nutshell: TOML + `serde` for easy, human-readable server setup.
-Non so se è troppo essenziale.
-Su Twitter ho letto alcune discussioni di utenti che vorrebbero una configurazione più estendibile, ad esempio in Lua.
-Si potrebbe fare, ma non ora.
+I don't know if it is too "essential".
+I read some discussions on Twitter where users would like a more extendible configuration for such a web server, perhaps in Lua.
+I could do it, but now now.

 When lemon boots it looks for a single `lemon.toml` in the working directory.
 That file is the source of truth: every listener, cert, redirect, cache limit, log format... all in one human‑readable place.